Learning to Thrive

 What is the role of play, agency, compassion and nature in children’s wellbeing and development?

-The animation was created to help start conversations about the ways in which being connected to nature can help young people to thrive.
+The film was created to help start conversations about the ways in which being connected to nature can help young people to thrive.

 What does ‘learning to thrive’ mean?